Chart Color Schemes

 Ceduna's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data from Ceduna shows positive outcomes for its residents with standard levels of common health conditions seen across both young and old age cohorts.
+Health data shows relatively positive outcomes for Ceduna residents with common health conditions seen across both young and old age cohorts at a fairly standard level.

-Approximately 51% (~1,448 people) have private health cover, which is relatively low compared to other areas.
-The most prevalent medical conditions are asthma (7.3%) and arthritis (7.2%).
-Around 70.0% of residents report no medical ailments, higher than the Rest of SA's 65.6%.
-Ceduna has 20.4% (585 people) of residents aged 65 and over, lower than the Rest of SA's 22.1%.
-Health outcomes among seniors in Ceduna are strong, outperforming general population metrics.
+Approximately 51% (~1,448 people) of the total population have private health cover, which is relatively low.
+The most common medical conditions are asthma and arthritis, affecting 7.3% and 7.2% of residents respectively.
+About 70.0% of residents declare themselves completely clear of medical ailments, compared to 65.6% across Rest of SA.
+There are 20.4% (585 people) of residents aged 65 and over, which is lower than the 22.1% in Rest of SA.
+Health outcomes among seniors in Ceduna are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health